DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 	For example, for the AIC mode on sha256, you could pick `data/AIC/CUEDA/sha256/downloads`.

 2)	Within the root folder for data input, init new subfolders for each run.
 It is good practice to use unique IDs for these subfolders, e.g., `run_001`.
-(However, the latter is not mandatory -- in case subfolders with the same name are used again later on, the daemon will avoid conflicts for the data backup by extending the folder names with respective timestamps.)
+(However, it is not mandatory -- in case subfolders with the same name are used again later on, the daemon will avoid conflicts for the data backup by extending the folder names with respective timestamps.)

 	For example, for the AIC mode on sha256, you could generate